letoram/durden/security.md

 # Meta Guard <a name="metaguard"/>
 The meta guard is the first feature you were exposed to, when active, it waits a certain number (~30) of keypresses and expects one of them to be a valid meta- menu path.
+If not, it assumes your keyboard is broken or has switched layout and provides an option to rebind the keys necessary to regain control.

 This feature is reactivated if the keyboard device is lost or replaced.

-# Delete Proect <a name="deleteprotect"/>
+# Delete Protect <a name="deleteprotect"/>
 Keyboard repeat actions are disabled on meta bound paths for the reason that a possible I/O stall in the wrong moment on a loaded system could trigger dangerous cascades like a destroy-window action being triggered accidentally.